blackshirt/asn1/DOCS.md

 This section describes available functions, methods, or others structure to build and mixup functionality in this module.

 ### Class
 `Class` is ASN.1 tag class.
-Its represents scope of the tag type.
-ASN.1 specs says its available for class, ie, UNIVERSAL, APPLICATION, CONTEXT SPECIFIC, and PRIVATE class.
+Its represents scope of the type.
+ASN.1 specs says there are four ASN.1 class, ie, UNIVERSAL, APPLICATION, CONTEXT SPECIFIC, and PRIVATE class.
 Currently most of universal class type supported in this module, with limited support for other class.
 ```v